Blood spread bacterial infections

 and diseases in dogs

-Periodontal disease is known as the "silent killer" in human beings.
+Periodontal Disease known as the "silent killer" in human beings.
 Sadly the same can be said for our canine friends, but even more so, because our pets dont have a voice; they can't tell us their teeth are sore and they don't have any say in what we feed them or how often we clean their teeth!

 Blood carrying infectious bacteria from the mouth enters the dog's blood stream and is circulated around its body.

 Here is a list of the major organs together with a synopsis of what happens to each organ when infected with bacteria from a dog's mouth.

 Some dogs with infections in their mouths have been found to carry "sticky" bacteria.
 This type of bacteria adheres to the walls of arteries.
 Over time the arteries become thicker and narrower making it harder for blood to pass through - as a result heart disease develops

 When bacteria from peridontitis or abscesses enters the blood stream and invades the heart, it causes a serious disease called bacterial endocarditis, which is an infection of the heart valves - this condition is very often fatal.

 When the heart valves are attacked by bacteria they shrink and scar causing blood to flow in the wrong direction.
 This is why it is not uncommon for dogs with severe dental disease to have heart murmurs.
 Once the dog's dental problems have been treated it is not unusual for their murmurs to go away.